-Please read this invitation letter from the VFF Chair, Mr. John Garrison (CEO of Bell Helicopter)
+Please donate to the Vertical Flight Foundation Scholarship Fund!
+Read this invitation letter from the VFF Chair, Mr. John Garrison (CEO of Bell Helicopter)

 Make a donation to VFF today!